 In the practice of external considering it is necessary to realize that other people are mirrors of ourselves.

-and then you will be able to put yourself in the other person’s position, to realize that he has also this thing that you have noticed in yourself, that he has his inner difficulties, just as much as you have, and so on.
+If you have taken an album of good photographs of yourself through long self-observation, then you will not have to look far in it to find in yourself what you object to so much in the other person.
+And then you will be able to put yourself in the other person’s position, to realize that he has also this thing that you have noticed in yourself, that they have their inner difficulties, just as much as you have, yours and so on.

 External considering can be practiced when you are alone.

-I will give you one example: go over carefully what you said to someone and put yourself in his place by visualizing them saying the same things to you and using the same intonation.
+I will give you one example: go over carefully what you said to someone and put yourself in his or her place by visualizing them saying the same things to you and using the same intonation.

 External considering is as vast and as varied in its range as is internal considering.